American coot, photographed at Green Cay Nature Center, Boynton Beach, Palm Beach County, in January 2017.

 The American Coot, Fulica americana, is similar in shape and size to moorhens and gallinules, and is a quite commom winter-time visitor to South Florida.
 In habit, the three birds are somewhat similar, hanging out in lakes, ponds, marshes and wetlands.
 Coots, however, probably spend a little more time in the water than the other two and are built that way.

 Coots have "lobed" feet, thick patches of skin on their toes that allow them to swim like ducks but also manuever on land.
-(You can see the feet in the photo at the top.)
+(You can see the feet in the photo at the top and more clearly below.)
 Moorhens and gallinules have long, wiry toes that allow them to climb the stalks of fireflag and other aquatic plants.
 All three birds are members of Rallidae, or the rail family, which also includes soras.

 Coots are black-gray birds, with white bills and a white "shield" above it.
 They're chicken-sized, with a wingspan of about two feet and a body length that approaches 17 inches.
 They are not the most graceful flyers and need a "running" start to get into the air.
 They appear to run on water, striding with their legs and flapping their wings at the same time.